Neptune-Sky/VanillaUpgrades/README.md

 - L to launch and skip warnings in build space
 - Slash to instantly stop timewarp
 - Backtick to set thrust to 0.1%
+- Semicolon to timewarp to periapsis/apoapsis/escape*

-Mod units and mod windows can be individually disabled in the config window in the game's settings menu.
+Mod features can be individually disabled in the config window in the game's settings menu.

 Tons more will be added in the future.

+\*Timewarp stuff is inconsistent due to floating point errors and me being bad at math.
+If I find a better implementation I will use it.

 # Installation

-This mod uses SFS Modloader made by dani0105, which can be found [here.](https://github.com/105-Code/SFS-Modloader)
+This mod uses SFS Modloader version 1.1.2 made by dani0105, which can be found [here.](https://github.com/105-Code/SFS-Modloader)

 Download the DLL file from the release of your choosing then place it in `Spaceflight Simulator_Data\MODS`.